Silver City, New Mexico: History

-The valley that is now the site of Silver City once served as an Apache campsite.
-With the arrival of the Spaniards, the area became known for its copper mining.
+Founding of town

 After the American Civil War, a settlement developed and became known as "La Ciénega de San Vicente" (the Oasis of St. Vincent).
 With a wave of American prospectors, the pace of change increased, and Silver City was founded in the summer of 1870.
 The founding of the town occurred shortly after the discovery of silver ore deposits at Chloride Flat, on the hill just west of the farm of Captain John M. Bullard and his brother James.
 Following the silver strike, Captain Bullard laid out the streets of Silver City, and a bustling tent city quickly sprang to life.
 Although the trajectory of Silver City's development was to be different from the hundreds of other mining boom towns established during the same period, Captain Bullard himself never lived to see even the beginnings of permanence, as he was killed in a confrontation with Apache less than a year later, on February 23, 1871.

+Gun fighting

 The town's violent crime rate was substantial during the 1870s.
 However, Grant County Sheriff Harvey Whitehill was elected in 1874, and gained a sizable reputation for his abilities at controlling trouble.
 In 1875, Whitehill became the first lawman to arrest Billy the Kid, known at the time under the alias of Henry Antrim.
 Whitehill arrested him twice, both times for theft in Silver City (Sheriff Whitehill testified to the Justice of the Peace that he believed Henry Antrim did not do the actual stealing the second time arrested, but assisted in the hiding of the property stolen by Sombrero Jack.
-Whitehill would later claim that the young man was a likeable kid, whose stealing was a result more of necessity than criminality.
+Whitehill would later claim that the young man was a likeable kid, whose stealing was a result more of necessity than criminal.
 His mother is buried in the town cemetery.
 In 1878, the town hired its first town marshal, "Dangerous Dan" Tucker, who had been working as a deputy for Whitehill since 1875.
 Butch Cassidy and his Wild Bunch were also reported to frequent the Silver City saloons in the late 1800s.

 Mrs. Lettie B. Morrill, in a talk given to the Daughters of the American Revolution chapter in Silver City on September 19, 1908, stated, "John Bullard was placed in the first grave dug in Silver City, having been killed while punishing the Indians for an attack upon the new town; the brothers were prospectors about the country for many years.
 The last one left for the old home about 1885, saying, 'It is only a matter of time until the Indians get me if I stay here.'"
 Silver City was also the starting point for many expeditions hunting treasures, such as the Lost Adams Diggings.